 Generic Name: acetaminophen / guaifenesin / pseudoephedrine

-Note: This page contains side effects data for the generic drug acetaminophen / guaifenesin / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Sudafed Triple Action.
+Note: This document contains side effect information about acetaminophen / guaifenesin / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Sudafed Triple Action.

 Applies to acetaminophen / guaifenesin / pseudoephedrine: oral tablet